 2. Understand Foreign Currency

-Before you travel overseas, learn about the exchange rate to avoid confusion when you arrive at your destination.
+, learn about the exchange rate to avoid confusion when you arrive at your destination.
 It’s best to change traveler’s checks only when necessary and to never display large amounts of money when paying.
 Notify your bank and credit card company prior to moving.
 If they see activity on your card abroad without knowing you have been traveling, the bank assumes your card is stolen and freezes your account.

 3. Take Care of Your Health